-The rights of the holders of the Company's Class A common shares, Class B common shares, Class A1 common shares and Class B1 common shares are identical, except with respect to voting, transferability and conversion, as described below.
-As of March 31, 2020, no preferred shares were designated or issued.
+The rights of the holders of the Company's Class A common shares, Class B common shares, Class B1 common shares are identical, except with respect to voting, transferability and conversion, as described below.
+As of June 30, 2020, no preferred shares were designated or issued.